Written by Jennifer, IBCLC

-This is why ARDO designed the Calypso personal pump to have the ability to utilize simple AA batteries, in addition to a regular power adapter or the optional car adapter.
-With this battery feature, pumping is now an option anywhere, including sustained power outages.
+This is why ARDO designed the Calypso personal electric pump to have the ability to utilize simple AA batteries in addition to a regular power adapter or the optional car adapter.
+With this battery feature, you can now pump anywhere, including sustained power outages.
 There is no concern about voltage (the Ardo Calypso accepts a voltage range of 110-240V), power outages, or a need for recharging.
-This feature adds more than portability, it offers peace of mind for a very common situation which can easily disrupt access to pumping otherwise.
+This feature adds more than portability, it offers peace of mind for a very common situation which can easily disrupt access to pumping.

 With ARDO, mothers can pump with confidence, anytime, anywhere.